pc2/CustoNN2/projectplan/Project_Brainwave_Findings.md

 - 1 Azure Box contains 24 CPU Cores + 4 Arria 10 FPGAs
 - Provides Limited and Standard DNNs : ResNet 50,ResNet 152,VGG-16,SSD-VGG, and DenseNet-121

+## Deploying trained DNN models to FPGAs in the Azure cloud
+###Prerequisites
+  - Azure subscription
+  - Azure Machine Learning service workspace
+  - Azure Machine Learning SDK for Python
+  - tensorflow version<=1.10
+  - Python 3.6
+  - Anaconda

+###Design
+  - Dataset : ImageNet
+  - CNN Used : ResNet50
+  - Input :JPEG Images

+###Steps
+    - Preprocess the Image and produce a Tensor
+    - Use ResNet50 as a featurizer
+    - Classify the output of ResNet50 into top 5 classes
+    - Create a service defintion (this contains a pipeline of stages that are required to deploy the model on FPGA)
+    - Create and Use a service
+    - Clean Up the service

 ## Results
 - Brainwave successfully exploits FPGAs on a datacenter-scale fabric for real-time serving of state-of-the-art DNNs.
 -Designing a scalable, end-to-end system architecture for deep learning is as critical as optimizing for single chip performance